Student Spotlight: Geunho Song

 “I still think about the first conversation I had with Jane Ostergaard, coordinator of the Architecture program, in the summer of 2008,” he said.
 “I remember the conversation had me imagine my architectural career beyond COD and more.
 From that conversation, I basically knew where I was going to end up if I went through this program the right way.”

-Song not only finished the program, earning his Associate in Applied Science in Pre-Architecture in 2010, but he transferred to the University of Illinois at Urbana-Champaign and earned his bachelor's degree in Architectural Studies in May 2012.
-He currently is a candidate for a master's degree, which he plans to complete in 2014.
+Song not only finished the program, earning his Associate in Applied Science in Pre-Architecture, but he transferred to the University of Illinois at Urbana-Champaign and earned his bachelor’s degree in Architectural Studies.
+He then completed his Master of Architecture degree and currently is working for an architectural firm in Chicago.

 In addition to his studies, Song discovered that three of his pieces from his College of DuPage classes were included in the textbook “Architectural Drawing”: drawings of the Barcelona Pavilion and Barcelona Chair in the “Light, Shade and Shadow” chapter, and renderings of the Chicago Visitor’s Center Pavilion and his Chicago Inspiration project in the “Presentation Formats” chapter.